DalekBaldwin/check-it/README.md

 ### Mapped Generators

-A mapped generator applies a transformation to their subgenerator.
+A mapped generator applies a transformation to its subgenerator.
 The transformation function should not mutate its argument.

 ```lisp
 (let ((g (generator (tuple (map (lambda (x) (list x x x)) (integer 3 20))